COSD-PANDA/datasd_council_report_2017/attachments/core_inventory/definitions.md

 At what rate does the information in the dataset change?

 ## Format
-What format is the data in? e.g:
+What format are the data in? e.g:
  * excel
  * sql
  * oracle database